Consensys/doctools.template-site/docs/contribute/markdown/macros.md

     - You can't use macros in an [MkDocs HTML template](../../create/create-site-template.md), but the Jinja2 syntax has the same functionality.

-    - The best way to reuse a macro across multiple sites is to develop a [pluglet](pluglets.md) in the common Docker image instead.
+    - The best way to reuse a script across multiple sites is to develop a [pluglet](pluglets.md) in the common Docker image instead.

 ## Page-level macros